 Denton Energy Center

-The target date to begin performance testing operations is early summer 2018.
+The target date to begin performance testing operations is early spring 2018, and is ERCOT controlled.

 The target date for commercial operations is during the summer of 2018.